Local Clustering for Lung Cancer Image Classification via Sparse Solution Technique: Image Simplification

 \section{Image Simplification}

-It is crucial to simplify the images, so that we can keep the important features in an image while removing the noises before we feed them into any machine learning model for image classification.
+It is crucial to simplify the images so that we can keep the important features in an image while removing the noises before we feed them into any machine-learning model for image classification.
 It is well-known that we can use the standard PCA to simplify an image.
-In fact, we have tried to use the first 10 singular values of each image to build up an adjacency matrix $A$, however, it turns out that the numerical results of image classification based on PCA simplication does not work very well.
+In fact, we have tried to use the first 10 singular values of each image to build up an adjacency matrix $A$, however, it turns out that the numerical results of image classification based on PCA simplification do not work very well.
 We thus turned to other approaches.

 We now explain the box spline-based tight-wavelet frames, called LN method, to simplify these images.
 The tight wavelet frames (TWF) we used in this paper were constructed in \cite{N05} based on integer translations of box spline $B_{2211}$ (cf. \cite{BHR93} and \cite{LS07}).
 Dr. Kyunglim Nam implemented the constructive method in \cite{LS06} based on box spline $B_{2211}$ to construct tight-wavelet framelets for image decomposition and reconstruction.
 In fact, she constructed tight-wavelet frames based on other box splines.
 See her dissertation \cite{N05} for more detail.
 Her MATLAB codes were further revised by Dr. Ming-Jun Lai with a denoising technique to have a package called LNmethod.m.
 As shown in Figure~\ref{edgesofbarbara}, we can easily see the box spline-based tight-wavelet frames method outperforms other traditional edge detection approaches and is able to capture and enhance the edge features across all directions in the image.
 More recent study can be found in \cite{GL13}.